 Lunar cartography is in a time of transition.
-Numerous missions during the Apollo era (1960s-70s) and the 1990s (Clementine and Lunar Prospector) provided fundamental imaging and other data for the Moon at many scales.
+Numerous missions during the initial era of exploration (1960s-70s) and the 1990s provided fundamental imaging and other data for the Moon at many scales.
 Many types of cartographic products have been and are being generated from these data, from the paper maps of the 1960s and 70s, to digital image mosaics and terrain models (DTMs) of the 90s and today.

-However, now we face a dazzling array of current, about to be launched, and planned new missions to the Moon, many of which will produce torrents of new data, all of which will need to be registered into a common reference frame.
-Cartographic products such as global mosaics and DTMs will have to be generated from a large portion of these datasets.
-With their laser altimeters; stereo, high-resolution, and multispectral cameras; and radar instruments, a deluge of new, high-accuracy, and complex datasets will be generated.
+We now face a dazzling array of current, about to be launched, and planned new missions to the Moon, many of which will produce torrents of new data, all of which will need to be registered into a common reference frame.
+Cartographic products such as global mosaics and DTMs will have to be generated from a large portion of these data sets.
+With their laser altimeters, stereo, high-resolution, and multispectral cameras, and radar instruments, a deluge of new, high-accuracy, and complex data sets will be generated.
 All will need to be properly calibrated, pre-processed, co-registered, and (for images) mosaicked and/or stereoanalyzed to make DTMs for local, regional, and global areas.
-We stand at a crossroads where the needs are many: the need for greatly increased international cooperation; the need for new algorithms and software to handle such increasing complex and large datasets; the need for new data processing techniques to store, process, and archive such datasets; the need to administer the greatly increased efforts required to process such datasets; and the need for adequate funding to address all these concerns.
-A further requirement is the realization among all involved that as the reference frames improve and our knowledge of the data increases, multiple repeat processing of past and current datasets is required in order keep the datasets registered in a common system and properly calibrated, so that the data can be used together.
+We stand at a crossroads where the needs are many: the need for greatly increased international cooperation; the need for new algorithms and software to handle such increasing complex and large data sets; the need for new data processing techniques to store, process, and archive such data sets; the need to administer the greatly increased efforts required to process such data sets; and the need for adequate funding to address all these concerns. Α further requirement is the realization among all involved that as the reference frames improve and our knowledge of the data increases, multiple repeat processing of past and current data sets is required to keep the data sets registered in a common system and properly calibrated, so that the data can be used together.